Warrawee Park

-Warrawee Park (sometimes referred to as the Oakleigh Football Ground) is an Australian rules football and cricket venue located in the Melbourne suburb of Oakleigh.
-The name also refers to the wider public park in which the main oval is located.
+Warrawee Park (sometimes referred to as Warrawee Park Oval or the Oakleigh Football Ground) is an Australian rules football and cricket venue located in the Melbourne suburb of Oakleigh.
+The name also refers to the wider public park in which the oval is located.

 As of 2025, it is home to the Oakleigh Chargers in the Talent League and the Oakleigh Cricket Club in the Victorian Sub-District Cricket Association (VSDCA).

 History

 Warrawee Park was opened in 1915, using part of the land used by a local cemetery.
 The Oakleigh Football Club (nicknamed the "Devils"), which was competing in the Melbourne District Football Association (MDFA) at the time, played at the ground for one season when it first opened.
 The club returned to Warrawee Park when it joined the Victorian Football Association (VFA) in 1929.